MayankDw/System_Design/AlexXu/3-Framework_for_system_design_interviews.md

 Example : Design a News Feed app what types of question you might ask, How conversation should proceed.

-C : is this a mobile app or web app or both? <br\>
+C : is this a mobile app or web app or both? <br/>
 I : Both
 C : What is the most important feature of the app?
 I : Ability to make post and see friends news feed.